espressif/esp-idf/docs/en/api-guides/app_trace.rst

 Instant Run-Time Dump
 ~~~~~~~~~~~~~~~~~~~~~

-An Instant Run-Time Dump is triggered by calling the ``esp32 gcov`` OpenOCD command (via a telnet session).
+An Instant Run-Time Dump is triggered by calling the ``{IDF_TARGET_NAME} gcov`` OpenOCD command (via a telnet session).
 Once called, OpenOCD will immediately preempt the {IDF_TARGET_NAME}'s current state and execute a builtin IDF Gcov debug stub function.
 The debug stub function will handle the dumping of data to the Host.
 Upon completion, the {IDF_TARGET_NAME} will resume it's current state.

 Hard-coded Dump
 ~~~~~~~~~~~~~~~

 A Hard-coded Dump is triggered by the application itself by calling :cpp:func:`esp_gcov_dump` from somewhere within the application.
 When called, the application will halt and wait for OpenOCD to connect and retrieve the code coverage data.
-Once :cpp:func:`esp_gcov_dump` is called, the Host must execute the ``esp32 gcov dump`` OpenOCD command (via a telnet session).
-The ``esp32 gcov dump`` command will cause OpenOCD to connect to the {IDF_TARGET_NAME}, retrieve the code coverage data, then disconnect from the {IDF_TARGET_NAME} thus allowing the application to resume.
+Once :cpp:func:`esp_gcov_dump` is called, the Host must execute the ``esp gcov dump`` OpenOCD command (via a telnet session).
+The ``esp gcov dump`` command will cause OpenOCD to connect to the {IDF_TARGET_NAME}, retrieve the code coverage data, then disconnect from the {IDF_TARGET_NAME} thus allowing the application to resume.
 Hard-coded Dumps can also be triggered multiple times throughout an application's lifetime.

 Hard-coded dumps are useful if code coverage data is required at certain points of an application's lifetime by placing :cpp:func:`esp_gcov_dump` where necessary (e.g., after application initialization, during each iteration of an application's main loop).

-GDB can be used to set a breakpoint on :cpp:func:`esp_gcov_dump`, then call ``mon esp32 gcov dump`` automatically via the use a ``gdbinit`` script (see  Using GDB from :ref:`jtag-debugging-using-debugger-command-line`).
+GDB can be used to set a breakpoint on :cpp:func:`esp_gcov_dump`, then call ``mon esp gcov dump`` automatically via the use a ``gdbinit`` script (see  Using GDB from :ref:`jtag-debugging-using-debugger-command-line`).

-The following GDB script is will add a breakpoint at :cpp:func:`esp_gcov_dump`, then call the ``mon esp32 gcov dump`` OpenOCD command.
+The following GDB script is will add a breakpoint at :cpp:func:`esp_gcov_dump`, then call the ``mon esp gcov dump`` OpenOCD command.

 .. code-block:: none

     b esp_gcov_dump
     commands
-    mon esp32 gcov dump
+    mon esp gcov dump
     end